ran-isenberg/auto-cross-account-access-service/README.md

 [![Website](https://img.shields.io/badge/Website-www.ranthebuilder.cloud-blue)](https://www.ranthebuilder.cloud/)

 This repository provides a sample implementation to showcase how to enforce governance policies through AWS Service Catalog, helping ensure compliance and efficient management of AWS resources while keeping a high level of visibility on deployed service across your organization.
+In addition, it shows how to enable automatic cross account access automation of IAM policies using service catalog.

+In this case, we want to gain access to an API GW path protected with IAM authorizer.
+We will allow a role on our account to assume a role in the other account in an automatic manner.

+I discuss this solution in detail in the AWS Developers podcast: https://open.spotify.com/episode/0ZaVmlUWTZ2nbRCPCY6Ani

 AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.